qmk/qmk_firmware/docs/feature_unicode.md

 ## Input Modes

 Unicode input in QMK works by inputting a sequence of characters to the OS, sort of like a macro.
-Unfortunately, each OS has different ideas on how Unicode is input.
-Specifically, each OS has one (or more) key sequences that it requires to input unicode characters.

-There are two ways to set the input mode for Unicode, by keycode or by function.

-Keep in mind that both methods write to persistant storage (EEPROM), and are loaded each time the keyboard starts.
-So once you've set it once, you do not need to set it again unless you need to change it or you've reset the EEPROM settings.

-!> There are options for BSD here, but it is not implemented at this time.
-If you use BSD and want to help in adding support for this, please [open an issue on GitHub](https://github.com/qmk/qmk_firmware/issues)

-### Functions

-You can also switch the input mode by calling `set_unicode_input_mode(x)` in your code, and this works the same way as the keycodes below.
+Unfortunately, the way this is done differs for each platform.
+Specifically, each platform requires a different combination of keys to trigger Unicode input.
+Therefore, a corresponding input mode has to be set in QMK.

+The following input modes are available:

 * __UC_OSX__: MacOS Unicode Hex Input support.
 Works only up to 0xFFFF.
 Disabled by default.
 To enable: go to System Preferences -> Keyboard -> Input Sources, and enable Unicode Hex.
 * __UC_OSX_RALT__: Same as UC_OSX, but sends the Right Alt key for unicode input